Last modified: 2006-07-22 by

 From the on-line city administrative code City Flag:

 a.
-The following description is hereby adopted as the description of the official flag of the borough of Brooklyn.
+The following design is hereby adopted as the design of the official flag of the borough of the Bronx.

 Joe McMillan, 15 August 2003